NorthcoteHS/10DPRO/modules/py1_beginner/review/README.md

 #### `input()`

 [`input()`](https://docs.python.org/3/library/functions.html#input) is like a sibling to `print()`.
-It takes one input, displays it to the screen, and then waits for the user to "input" a response (which it returns as an output).
+It takes one input, which it displays to the screen, and then waits for the user to type a response (which it returns as an output).
 For instance, this code will display `Say something: ` to the user, wait for the user to type a response, and then store that response in a variable called `response`:

 ```python
 response = input('Say something: ')